chrispmaag/pulseaudio_speech_enhancement/README.md

 Something else to keep an eye on is the sharpness of the spectrogram images.
 The "grainy" quality of the spectrogram images are indicative of broad-spectrum noise across the signal.
 Think: cars idling or a consistent breeze.

-Looking at the final two examples in particular, you can see a clear contrast in the sharpness of the 'clean' clip as compared with the 'enchanced' indicating that the model was unable to fully eliminate broad-spectrum noise.
+Looking at the final two examples in particular, you can see a clear contrast in the sharpness of the 'clean' clip as compared with the 'enhanced', indicating that the model was unable to fully eliminate broad-spectrum noise.

 ## Contributing